spbarot/spbarot.github.io/docs/Labs/Lab 4 - Characterize Your Car.md

 #### Task 5 – Braking Distance

 The braking distance of the car was also measured.
 Braking distance of the car is an important aspect to understand as it indicates how much space the car will need to come to a stop when it senses an object.
 If the car tends to hit the obstacles often, it may damage the robot and the on-board electronics.
 The braking distance of the car was tested by running it at full velocity, and then abruptly pressing the back button to provide “brakes.”
 The distance it took to brake was measured and noted down, as seen in the images below.
 This was done several times to achieve data average (mean).
+The average braking distance of the car was roughly 11 inches (0.2794 meters), when the car is running at full speed for a total travel of 6.096 meters (20 ft).

 <img src="../images/Lab4/brake_1.jpg" width="300" height="300" alt="image1" class="inline"/>